push-protocol/push-website/blog/2023-05-24-game-collectibles-push-alchemy/index.md

 ---
 slug: how-to-build-a-game-collectibles-d-app-with-push-and-alchemy
 title: How to Build a Game Collectibles dApp with Push and Alchemy🎮
 authors: [push]
 image: './cover-image.webp'
-text: "This blog post delves into the world of blockchain-based gaming collectibles and how using Alchemy and Push Protocol can revolutionize the development process.
-Alchemy provides a powerful infrastructure of nodes and enhanced APIs for managing blockchain interactions, while Push Protocol enables real-time communication within the gaming ecosystem."
+text: 'This blog post delves into the world of blockchain-based gaming collectibles and how using Alchemy and Push Protocol can revolutionize the development process.
+Alchemy provides a powerful infrastructure of nodes and enhanced APIs for managing blockchain interactions, while Push Protocol enables real-time communication within the gaming ecosystem.'
-tags: [ Web3, Development, Gaming,  Blockchain Development, Blockchain Technology]
+tags: [Web3, Development, Gaming, Blockchain Development, Blockchain Technology]
 ---

 ![Cover image of How to Build a Game Collectibles dApp with Push and Alchemy🎮](./cover-image.webp)

 <!--truncate-->

 <b>TL;DR:</b> This blog post delves into the world of blockchain-based gaming collectibles and how using Alchemy and Push Protocol can revolutionize the development process.
 Alchemy provides a powerful infrastructure of nodes and enhanced APIs for managing blockchain interactions, while Push Protocol enables real-time communication within the gaming ecosystem.

 By the end of this tutorial, you’ll have learned: